Lol3rrr/http-server/README.md

 - include an html file in another html file

 #### Usage
-To include a file you simply add `<--include path="path to file">` to your html file.
+To include a file you simply add `<--include path="path to file"/>` to your html file.
 It will load the specified file and replace the tag with the content of said file.

 Note: The path to the file has to start with a '/' otherwise it cant find it.